rjmarques/something-of-the-day/README.md

 ## Possible Improvements

-* The way I'm overriding terraform variables is perhaps not the cleanest one and caused a few duplications in the `~/.bash_profile`.
+* The way I'm overriding terraform variables is perhaps not the cleanest one and caused duplications in the `~/.bash_profile`.
 * Unprovisioning the env with terraform leaves behind AWS secrets, as AWS does not delete them immediately.
 This can cause problems if we want later to re-provision everything.
 * Non master branches do not save images to the ECR repo but could do so.
-* The ECS roles created for this app can potentially collide with ones already existing if the terraform scripts are ran on AWS accounts with existing ECS clusters.
+* The ECS roles created for this app can potentially collide with ones already existing if the terraform scripts are ran against AWS accounts with existing ECS clusters.